masashitanimura/2.0/pages/html5players/html5players_wrtcdemo.md

 toc: false
 ---

+Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as: pulled RTMP/RTSP streams, lazy pulled streams and playlist files.
+Follow the instructions below on how to use webRTC for streaming:

-1. To play streams from EMS using webRTC, the following command needs to be executed first on EMS.
+1. To play streams from EMS using webRTC, the `startWebrtc` command needs to be executed first.
 See `startWebRTC`API [here](api/startWebRTC.html):

    ```
    startwebrtc ersip=54.174.188.145 ersport=4545 roomid=MyRoom